 What about individuals who are incarcerated?
 The IRS holds that people who are in jail or prison for 30 days or more are not eligible for stimulus checks, but the U.S. District Court for the Northern District of California has ruled that incarcerated individuals are eligible for the checks.
 The IRS is appealing this ruling, so whether these individuals will get the second stimulus check is unclear.
 (The same is true for those who have been institutionalized by court order after being found guilty but insane, not guilty by reason of insanity, or incompetent to stand trial for such an offense; and for those who are in violation of probation or parole for 30 days or more.)

-If you received an EIP card for the first stimulus payment, you should receive a new EIP card for the second stimulus payment.
+If you received an EIP card for the second stimulus payment, you will probably receive a new EIP card for the third stimulus payment.
 If you receive an EIP card, read the material that comes with it carefully; they come with fees for checking your balance, using a teller for withdrawals, or using an out-of-network ATM.

-Those who don't file tax returns, including those who earn little income and recent college graduates, may have to wait until later in 2021 to get their stimulus rebate if they didn't file a tax return for 2019 taxes or submit "non-filer" information to the IRS by November 21, 2020.
+Those who don't file tax returns, including those who earn little income and recent college graduates, may have to wait until they file a tax return in April 2022 to get their stimulus rebate if they didn't file a tax return for 2020 taxes or submit "non-filer" information to the IRS last year.
 Married couples with incomes below $24,400 and individuals with incomes under $12,200 fall into this category.

 What if I've moved?
 If you moved since filing your last tax return, and you didn't sign up for direct deposit, you may have a long wait for your stimulus check.
-You can always file a change of address form with the IRS on Form 8822—or if, you haven't filed your 2019 tax return yet, filing your return would also update your address (and potentially your direct deposit information) with the IRS.
+You can always file a change of address form with the IRS on Form 8822—or if, you haven't filed your 2020 tax return yet, filing your return would also update your address (and potentially your direct deposit information) with the IRS.

-Updated January 28, 2021
+Updated March 15, 2021